Credit History vs. Credit Score: What Are The Differences?

 The table shows that credit scores are influenced by three main factors; payment history, the amount owed, and length of credit history.
 The table includes four credit score ranges (Excellent, Good, Fair, and Poor) and shows how the three main components affect each range.

 For example, an individual with an excellent credit score (800-850) has a history of on-time payments for all debts, low credit utilization, and long credit history with a mix of credit accounts.
 On the other hand, an individual with a Poor credit score (300-599) has a history of frequent late payments, high credit utilization, and a very short credit history with few or no credit accounts.
-Lenders are able to use the table to evaluate the creditworthiness of an individual and make informed decisions on lending money.
+Lenders can use the table to evaluate the creditworthiness of an individual and make informed decisions on lending money.

 Tips When Building Up a Credit Score